LoneWolfPro/OpenAI-Whisper-STT/README.md

 3. **Output:**
    - If the file is detected as a video, it will be converted to an audio file.
-   - The Whisper model then transcribes the audio, and you will see segmented transcription output with timestamps printed in your console.
+   - The Whisper model then transcribes the audio, and you will see segmented transcription output with timestamps outputted in your console and output.txt file.
    - Any temporary files created during conversion will be deleted after transcription.

 Troubleshooting: